 When you keep track of all your transactions in TenantCloud (which is easy to do, especially when you're collecting all of your monthly rent payments through the system), there's an easy way to save yourself a TON of time each year at tax time.

-When your accountant asks you for all the information they need in order to compile your Schedule E, this can potentially be a huge time suck that takes hours to put together.
+When your accountant asks you for all the information they need to compile your Schedule E, this can be a huge time suck that takes hours to put together.

-With TenantCloud, all you need to do is navigate to Reports > Tax Preparation and watch the magic happen.
+With TenantCloud, you must navigate to Reports > Tax Preparation and watch the magic happen.

 Once you specify which property you want the report for, the timeframe, whether you want it to report on a cash or accrual basis, and if you want it formatted specifically for your Schedule E – and it will generate a clean-looking pdf you can send to your accountant with all the details they'll need.